Healthcareยท Dental practice management

 Days 36 to 60: Clinical Module

-• X-ray and intra-oral photo upload (native camera with HIPAA-compliant storage).
+• X-ray and intra-oral photo upload (native camera with encrypted storage).

 • AI second-opinion integration (Pearl/Overjet API or GPT-4o Vision).